Length of Programs

 Student Grievance Policy

-- Academic Grievance: Official grievance form submitted because the student feels they have been harmed by being treated indiscriminately or unfairly within the context of the course.
+- Academic Grievance: The student believes they were treated unfairly within the context of a course.

 Informal complaint process